GitNK/GCDWebServer/README.md

 1. From the Xcode menu click File > Swift Packages > Add Package Dependency.
 2. In the dialog that appears, enter the repository URL: https://github.com/swisspol/GCDWebServer.
 3. In Version, select Up to Next Major and take the default option.
-4. Choose 'GCDWebServers' in the Package Product column.
+4. Choose 'GCDWebServer' in the Package Product column.

 If you are developing a SPM package, you must add the following dependency to your Package.swift:
 ```swift